-Amy Devine aed2152@columbia.edu the within-firm gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
-11.7% of workers are part of an outsourcing event.
-Using Recentered Influence Functions, a 1% increase in the share of workers part of an outsourcing event increases earnings at the top of the distribution by approximately 10-15%, and the overall gini index by 10%.
-Remainers are relative high-wage, and outsourcing increases their earnings.
-By not accounting for this effect, prior studies likely underestimate the total impact of outsourcing on wage inequality.
+Analyzing the impact of outsourcing on within-firm and overall wage inequality, a typical outsourcing event in the sample lowers the within-firm Gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
+Using Recentered Influence Functions, increasing the share of workers part of an outsourcing event by 10 percentage points (from a baseline of 11.7%) increases the top of the earnings distribution by approximately 1-1.5%, and the overall Gini index by 1%.
+Remainers are relatively high-wage, and outsourcing increases their earnings.
+By not accounting for this effect, prior studies likely underestimate the total impact of outsourcing on earnings inequality in Germany.